 Based on this list the top 5 sustainable milks are:

-And the main barrier, I have not seen peanut milk for sale.
+The main challenge, is that I have yet to locate peanut milk for sale.

-Coconut milk is another one that I’m not comfortable with.
-I’m sure the saturated fat in coconuts is not as bad as saturated fat in meats, but it’s still been shown to raise cholesterol.
+I’m not a fan of coconut milk, either.
+The saturated fat in coconuts is probably not as harmful as the saturated fat in meats, but it has been linked to increases in cholesterol.

-We don’t actually need dairy or non-dairy milks, it’s more a treat and probably should be treated that way, for health and the environment.
+We don’t require dairy or non-dairy milks, which are more of a luxury and should be regarded as such.

 Almond Milk: I like the nut milks the best, but it’s important that you only choose unsweetened varieties.https://foodrevolution.org/blog/healthiest-plant-based-milk/